-The Department provides up to \$300 per SRSS recipient in Band 2, per quarter, for participation in Meaningful Engagement activities.
+The Department provides up to \$200 per recipient, per year for participation in Meaningful Engagement activities.
 The SRSS Provider is required to facilitate the SRSS recipients in Band 2 to access approved activities using this allowance, through an 'Additional Services - Meaningful Engagement' activity to the CPON Officer in the Service Provider Portal.

-SRSS Providers must ensure SRSS recipients are aware that the Meaningful Engagement Allowance is not an entitlement and they cannot accumulate funds over several periods, access the next quarter's allowance early, nor can they access any 'remaining funds' when they transfer out of Band 2 or after they have turned 18 years of age.
+SRSS Providers must ensure SRSS recipients are aware that the Meaningful Engagement Allowance is not an entitlement and they cannot accumulate funds, nor can they access any 'remaining funds' when they transfer out of Band 2 or after they have turned 18 years of age.

-When seeking approval in relation to Meaningful Engagement Allowance, amounts spent previously in the quarter must be listed in the 'Additional Services - Meaningful Engagement' Request otherwise the request will not be considered.
+When seeking approval in relation to Meaningful Engagement Allowance, amounts spent previously in the guarter must be listed in the 'Additional Services - Meaningful Engagement' Request otherwise the request will not be considered.